-Given their proximity to the site, both the Grand Canal and the Poddle River are considered to be sensitive surface water receptors.
+Given its proximity to the site, the Grand Canal is considered to be the most sensitive surface water receptor.

 3.3.2 Surface Water Quality

 The Grand Canal, which bounds the site to the south, is referred to as an Artificial Water Body (AWB) by the EPA under the Water Framework Directive (WFD).
 Waterways Ireland assess the biological quality of the Grand Canal, which along the section adjacent to the site during the period 2015 - 2017 was classified as 'Good' quality1.